A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Contingent liabilities are potential financial obligations that might arise in the future.

-Consider them possible debts or expenses that could occur depending on specific events or outcomes.
+Consider possible debts or expenses depending on specific events or outcomes.

-These aren’t certain yet but could become real liabilities.
+These aren’t certain yet but could become actual liabilities.

 Contingent Liabilities